mithi/react-philosophies/README.md

 13. Put your state as close as possible to where it's being used (Colocating state)
 14. Consider using `css variables` for theming (`light` and `dark` mode) instead of `context`

-## 2.1 Derive states to avoid state management complexity
+## 💖 2.1 Derive states to avoid state management complexity
 When you have redundant states, some states may fall out of sync; you may forget to update it given a complex sequence of interactions.
 Aside from avoiding `synchronization bugs`, you'd notice that it's also easier to reason about and require less code.
 See also: [Kent C Dodd's Don't Sync State.
 Derive It!](https://kentcdodds.com/blog/dont-sync-state-derive-it), [Tic-Tac-Toe Exercises and Solution](https://epic-react-exercises.vercel.app/react/hooks/1)

 ### 🙈 Example 1
-You must display properties of a list of triangles; the length of the three sides, the perimeter, and the area of each triangle should be displayed on the screen.
+You are tasked to display properties of a list of triangles; the length of the three sides, the perimeter, and the area of each triangle should be displayed on the screen.
-You should first fetch a list of two numbers `{a: number, b: number}[]`.
-The two numbers represent the two shorter sides of a right triangle.
+This list of two numbers `{a: number, b: number}[]` is fetched from an API and the two numbers represent the two shorter sides of a right triangle.

 <details>
   <summary> ❌ Not-so-good Solution </summary>